-It may seem obvious, but too often we have seen this core concept only given lip service, with change leaders appointed (sometimes) but without those individuals embracing their role and visibly living the change.

-The three change leadership roles

-Effective change leadership is built on three separate leadership roles, each with different levels of power to provide direction, guidance and support across the depth and breadth of the organization impacted by change.

-- Sponsor role: brings formal organizational power to authorize, initiate and reinforce change.

-OUTPUT | It may seem obvious, but too often we have seen this concept only given lip service, with change leaders appointed (sometimes) but without those individuals embracing their role and visibly living the change.
+It may seem obvious, but too often we have seen this concept only given lip service, with change leaders appointed (sometimes) but without those individuals embracing their role and visibly living the change.

 The three change leadership roles

 Effective change leadership is built on three separate leadership roles, each with different levels of power to provide direction, guidance and support across the depth and breadth of the organization impacted by change.

 - Sponsor role: brings formal organizational power to authorize, initiate and reinforce change.